strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.18-to-beta.19.md

 ## Policies syntax change

-We decided to change the policies naming convention to match with the future naming convetion we will be using throughout the project.
+We decided to change the policies naming convention to match the future naming convention we will be using throughout the project.

 **Before**